 Spider-Man has always been a hero but his public image has been in flux.
 At some points he has been a savior, and at other times a menace.
 No matter what, he is always protective of his secret identity to keep his loved ones safe.
 All his costumes are created to completely covered his body from head to toe.
 Yet when Spider-Women costumes are created, they show off a lot of leg.
 Instead of wearing a full mask to cover all the facial features, her mask uses a slim masquerade style that draws attention to her eyes and mouth.
 The costumes will vary on how much or little they cover but they all give new meaning to the phrase friendly neighborhood spider-woman.

 Supergirl’s costume was always more revealing than her younger/older cousin.
 While Superman went with the full-body suit, Supergirl preferred the mini skirts.
 However, Supergirl normally wore a full top with long sleeves, while her Halloween costumes tend to be more low cut.
 There also seems to be a need to reveal a little more midriff than she does in the comics.
 Unlike the men’s costume that let you add super muscles to compensate for a person’s lack of physical fitness, women need to have super confidence to put on this costume.

 Ok, this costume might be a little hard to make decent, if you are sticking with the source material.

-The costumes above were displayed multiple times in google image search results.
+The costumes above were displayed multiple times in Google image search results.
 These are the sites that I went to for the images.
 If you know of an image that belongs to a different site please let me know in the comment section below and I will make sure to give appropriate credit.
+Thank you.